-A Venn Diagram uses overlapping circles or other shapes to illustrate the logical relationships between two or more sets of items.
-Often, they serve to graphically organize things, highlighting how the items are similar and different.
-Venn Diagrams, also called Set Diagrams or Logic Diagrams, are widely used in mathematics, statistics, logic, teaching, linguistics, computer science and business.
-Many people first encounter them in school as they study math or logic, since Venn Diagrams became part of “new math” curricula in the 1960s.
+Venn diagrams, also called Set diagrams or Logic diagrams, are widely used in mathematics, statistics, logic, teaching, linguistics, computer science and business.
+Many people first encounter them in school as they study math or logic, since Venn diagrams became part of “new math” curricula in the 1960s.
 These may be simple diagrams involving two or three sets of a few elements, or they may become quite sophisticated, including 3D presentations, as they progress to six or seven sets and beyond.
 They are used to think through and depict how items relate to each within a particular “universe” or segment.
-Venn Diagrams allow users to visualize data in clear, powerful ways, and therefore are commonly used in presentations and reports.
-They are closely related to Euler Diagrams, which differ by omitting sets if no items exist in them.
-Venn Diagrams show relationships even if a set is empty.
+Venn diagrams allow users to visualize data in clear, powerful ways, and therefore are commonly used in presentations and reports.
+They are closely related to Euler diagrams, which differ by omitting sets if no items exist in them.
+Venn diagrams show relationships even if a set is empty.

 But the roots of this type of diagram go back much further, at least 600 years.
 In the 1200s, philosopher and logician Ramon Llull (sometimes spelled Lull) of Majorca used a similar type of diagram, wrote author M.E.
 Baron in a 1969 article tracing their history.
 She also credited German mathematician and philosopher Gottfried Wilhelm von Leibnitz with drawing similar diagrams in the late 1600s.